btcguide/btcguide.github.io/_pages/setup-computer/bitcoin-node.md

 Keep in mind that while a malicious full node can try to deceive you, it does not have access to your private keys.

-Recommended options for setting up your Bitcoin Node are [RaspiBlitz](https://shop.fulmo.org/raspiblitz/), [Nodl](https://www.nodl.it/), and myNode Premium edition[MyNode](https://mynodebtc.com/).
+Recommended options for setting up your Bitcoin Node are [RaspiBlitz](https://shop.fulmo.org/raspiblitz/), [Nodl](https://www.nodl.it/), and [MyNode](https://mynodebtc.com/) (Premium edition).
 They all have Specter packaged.
 Note RaspiBlitz is free, Nodl and myNode Premium are paid products.

 Alternatively you can install Specter on your desktop or laptop PC alongside Bitcoin Core.